Remote Result type

 by updating the UI when the request completes successfully.

-In conclusion, using a custom RemoteResult
+In conclusion, using a custom RemoteResult type with a

 loading state can improve the way we handle asynchronous API